naukri-engineering/validate/README.md

 		`});`

 9. **Server-Side Implementation**
-To be able to use commonValidator’s script for server-side validation checks, the client(App) needs to provide a configuration to the server in the format given bellow:  <br />
+To be able to use validate.js script for server-side validation checks, the client(App) needs to provide a configuration to the server in the format given bellow:  <br />
 `object = {`
 	`<field_name>:{`
 `rel:"<validation_type>:<validation_code>,...",`